sav-che/TL-2/Authors/Wachendorff, Evert Jacob van {std. Wachendorff}.md

-> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/item/103250#page/61/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/page/33066303) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wachendorff, Evert Jacob van (1702-1758), Dutch physician and botanist; studied medicine in Leiden and Utrecht; Dr. med.
-1724; municipal physician of Utrecht 1726-1758; lecturer in chemistry at the University 1726-1743; professor of medicine, chemistry and botany 1743-1758. (*Wachendorff*).
+1724; municipal physician of Utrecht 1726-1758; lecturer in chemistry at the University 1726-1743; professor of medicine, chemistry and botany 1743-1758.
+**Abbreviated name**: *Wachendorff*

 #### Herbarium and types